Vickusr/graphhopper-sa/README.md

 In the repo there is a docker file that can build an image that can be run.
 Note the map data needs to be there and also should be changed in the `gh.sh` file

+Image can be downloaded [here](https://hub.docker.com/r/vickusdocker/graphhopper-sa) it's huge since it has the data for south africa in there